ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 “population” values (essentially, all else being equal, how would thermal limit vary across populations).
-We can see that, similar to what’s been observed in common garden experiments with *A. tonsa* previously, significant divergences are present at only a few sites near the latitudinal extremes, with Fort Hamer and Ritchie Wharf having increased and decreased thermal limits respectively.
-Interestingly, both of these sites were low salinity sites, also in line with previous results suggesting gene flow between high salinity sites may constrain differentiation.
+We can see that, similar to what’s been observed in common garden experiments with *A. tonsa* previously, there is a general latitudinal trend in thermal limits (decreasing with increasing latitude).
+Divergence is particularly strong in the Northern populations.

 ``` r
 pop_effs = REsim(ctmax.model) %>%